Okay then, who is going to win the Tour de France in 2021?

 Firstly, does anyone really say "phew" or is it something that's just written for comedic effect?
 Secondly, "speedy bois"?
 Really?

 If you mean the sprinters, it's hard to say at this point.
-While eight of the 21 stages are classified as "flat", their complete profiles have yet to be unveiled.
+Eight of the 21 stages are classified as "flat".
 It's unlikely that all eight will be suitable for the thoroughbreds, but five or six should be straightforward enough for sprinters' teams between them to keep the break under control, before setting their fastmen up for the finish.

 Unless something unlikely happens between now and then, it ought to be another two-way tussle between Sam Bennett and Caleb Ewan for the unofficial title of fastest man in the peloton.
 Each have won on the Champs-Élysée in the last two editions of the Tour.
 Best of three, then?